-The objective is to offer a broad and up-to-date knowledge base on major surgical procedures, foster an understanding of the technical autonomy required during operations, and develop sound judgment in choosing the most appropriate technique to achieve the desired surgical outcome.
+The main objective is to equip participants with a comprehensive and up-to-date knowledge base of key surgical procedures, foster technical autonomy, and develop critical decision-making skills in selecting the most appropriate techniques to achieve optimal surgical outcomes.

-The educational approach integrates theory and practice, live surgery sessions, and clinical case discussions: each student will observe and actively participate in at least 12 surgical procedures per week, totaling 80–100 procedures over the course of the academic year.
+The teaching approach integrates theoretical instruction and practical training, including live surgery sessions and clinical case discussions.
+Each participant has the opportunity to observe and actively engage in at least 12 surgical procedures per week, for a total of approximately 80–100 procedures במהלך the academic year.

 The Master’s Degree in Multidistrict Morphofunctional Surgery is structured into the following modules: